 Reck-Peterson is one of many aspiring and established principal investigators (PIs) who have participated in formal lab management or leadership training courses.
 Such courses were once rare, and they're still not widely available.
 Access depends on your location and ability to pay.
 But if you can find one, attending such a course is well worth the effort.
 Most scientists who did find one say they came back with helpful people skills and a network of colleagues with whom they can share difficult situations and discuss solutions.
 "I think it's a mandatory course for young PIs," says molecular biologist Raz Zarivach of Ben-Gurion University of the Negev in Beer-Sheva, Israel, speaking of a lab management course offered by the European Molecular Biology Organization (EMBO)—one of two he has attended.

 Offering courses to PIs in management or leadership is not new.
 In the United States, neuroscientist Michael Zigmond began offering "survival skills" workshops including those topics for researchers at the University of Pittsburgh in Pennsylvania, in 1985, in connection with a National Institutes of Health training grant; Beth Fischer joined him in the "Survival Skills and Ethics Program " in 1993.
 Biologist Carl M. Cohen and his wife, psychologist Suzanne L. Cohen, have been conducting training workshops for researchers since the 1990s.
 (The Cohens are the authors of several Science Careers articles.)
 Carl Cohen believes that "there's a growing recognition of the need of this" kind of training.
 In 2002, the Burroughs Wellcome Fund (BWF) and the Howard Hughes Medical Institute (HHMI), with help from AAAS (publisher of Science Careers), launched a course in scientific management for postdocs and newly appointed PIs.
 BWF and HHMI repeated the course in 2005, adding a "train the trainers" component to help other organizations offer such training to their scientists.
-The University of San Francisco implemented a 2-day Scientific Leadership and Management course and continues to offer it most years; about 100 people participate each time it is offered.
+The University of California, San Francisco implemented a 2-day Scientific Leadership and Management course and continues to offer it most years; about 100 people participate each time it is offered.
 The course was expanded in 2011 to include clinical and translational junior faculty.
 Organizations such as Harvard Medical School, Cold Spring Harbor Laboratory, and Oak Ridge National Laboratory have all hired consultancies to deliver such courses, and at the University of California, Berkeley, grad students have organized their own SLAM: Science Leadership and Management seminar series .

 A similar picture emerges in Europe.
 Courses on leadership and management training remain sparse, but those offered are popular.
 EMBO reports that the 15 laboratory management courses it announced for 2014 were fully subscribed within a week of their announcement; the organization added three more.
 This year, it counts more than 250 registered participants, up from 62 in 2005, when the courses were first offered.
 One of the training companies it hires—hfp consulting, which taught the 2009 course Reck-Peterson attended—has tripled the number of courses it offers since 2003, its first year of operation.
 Starting in 2009, Vitae, the U.K. organization for the professional development of researchers, launched a 2-day Leadership in Action course.
 Institutions including the University of Zürich and the University of Cambridge also offer leadership training.